bradfrost/atomic-design/chapter-5.md

 Visibility is critically important to the ongoing health of your design system.
 Such an important endeavor shouldn't be tucked away in a dark corner of your intranet.
 What steps can you take to ensure the design system remains a cornerstone of your design and development workflows?

 ### Design system evangelism
-You can create the best style guide in world, use the most sophisticated technology, have an amazing team in place, and have excited users, but if you don't actively promote the design system and communicate changes, the entire effort will suffer.
+You can create the best style guide in world, use the most sophisticated technology, have an amazing team in place, and have excited users, but if you don't actively promote the design system and communicate changes, the entire effort will greatly suffer.

-Communication is especially important in the early days of your design system efforts.
-At the onset of your project, you can set up places to document progress of the system to help garner awareness and excitement for the design system project.
+Evangelizing your design system efforts can and should happen even before the system is off the ground.
+At the onset of your project, you can set up places to document progress of the project to help garner awareness and excitement for the design system endeavor.
 One client of mine set up an internal blog to publish updates to the project, as well as a design system Yammer channel where developers and other interested parties can share ideas, address concerns, give feedback, and ask questions.
-Establishing a culture of communication early in the process will increase the likelihood of the design system taking root in your organization.
+Establishing a culture of communication early in the process will increase the likelihood of the design system taking root.

 #### Communicating change
-Once the design system is off the ground and is being used in real applications, it's critical to communicate changes, updates
+Once the design system is off the ground and is being used in real applications, it's imperative to communicate changes, updates, and an ongoing vision to the entire organization.

-Here are some materials that can:
+The tactics for this communication can vary from nuts-and-bolts utilities to more outward facing marketing efforts.
+Here are some materials that can help communicate change:

-- **Change logs** - "Here's what's changed in the pattern library this month"
+- **Change logs** - "Here's what's changed in the pattern library this month."
-- **Roadmap** - "Here's what's coming up over the next few months"
+- **Roadmap** - "Here's what's coming up over the next few months."
 - **Success stories** - "Team X launched this great new application using the design system; read more about how they did it."
-- **Tips and tricks** "Here's a great article about documenting "
+- **Tips and tricks** "Here's a few best practices and considerations for using our system's buttons throughout your application."

-Having a home base for all these materials is a great idea, and it makes sense to have these materials live adjascent to the style guide itself if possible.
+Having a home base for all these materials is a great idea, and keeping them adjascent to (or even within) the style guide itself makes a lot of sense as well.

 {% include figure.html src="../images/fpo.png" caption="The Material Design team publishes a handy change log within their style guide so users can easily learn about the latest changes and improvements to the system." %}

 **Design system changes, updates, and requests should be communicated wherever your team hangs out**.
 That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.
-And this doesn't need to require a huge manual effort.
-Thanks to linked nature of our tools, teams can automatically be alerted to changes, as the team from Shyp explains:
+And it doesn't need to require a huge manual effort to keep your team and users updated.
+Thanks to the synergistic nature of our tools, teams can automatically be alerted to changes via software, as the team from Shyp explains:

 > Whenever someone makes a pull request, it sends a notification to our #Design slack channel, announcing to the team that there is a proposal change and feedback is required <cite><a href="https://medium.com/shyp-design/managing-style-guides-at-shyp-c217116c8126">Micah Sivitz, Shyp</a>

 Baking this communication into the team's everyday workflow keeps makers, users, and stakeholders engaged in the endeavor, and helps reassure users that the pattern library is being actively maintained and improved upon.

 #### Training and support
-It's one thing to Properly training users .
+You wouldn't hand someone a hammer, saw, and screwdriver then say, "Alright, you've got what you need; now go and build me a beautiful new house."
+Knowing how to properly use tools is even more important than the tools' availability.
+Documentation in the form of a style guide is helpful, sure, but by itself is not enough.
+It's essential to provide adequate training and offer ongoing support for your design system's users to ensure the

 Users should know where to go to learn about the users on

-- Issues
-- Webinars
+- Webinars -
-- Pair sessions
+- Pair sessions -
-- Training sessions
+- Training sessions -
-- Regular office hours
-- Interviews
+- Interviews -
-- Requests for feedback ("We're considering deprecating our carousel pattern and would like to hear what you think."),
+- Requests for feedback - "We're considering deprecating our carousel pattern and would like to hear what you think."
-- Surveys ("On a scale from 1-5, how useful is the pattern documentation?")
+- Surveys - "On a scale from 1-5, how useful is the pattern documentation?"
 - Regular State of the Union meetings anyone can join.
 Record these sessions and post them somewhere.

+- **Issues** - JIRA and Github Issues are great tools to
+- **Regular office hours** -
+- **Forums** -

 ### Make it public.